Yoté

 Yote is an ancient African draughts variant with an entering- and a movingstage, and no clear concensus regarding the rules.
-We will therefore give several versions.
+We will therefore give two versions.

 Wiki rules